Ynhi0/GDSearch/docs/DATASET_PROVENANCE.md

 # Dataset Provenance and Version Information

 ## Overview
 This document provides exact dataset sources, versions, and provenance information for all experiments in the GDSearch project.
-This ensures full reproducibility and scientific rigor as required by the research proposal.
+This ensures full reproducibility as required by the research proposal.

 ## Datasets Used